Data protection overview

 Live site response

-While we strive for the service to be available 100% of the time, sometimes things happen that prevent us from meeting that goal.
-If this happens, we provide transparency to our users throughout the incident.
-Our 24x7 operations team is always on hand to rapidly identify the issue and to engage the necessary development team resources.
+In rare circumstances, you might require a live site response to a problem with service availability.
+Microsoft has an operations team available 24x7, to rapidly identify the issue and to engage the necessary development team resources.
 Those resources then address the problem.
-They also aim to update the service status page and blog within minutes of detecting an issue that affects the service.
-Once the team has addressed an issue, our "live-site incident" process continues as we identify the root cause of the issue and track the necessary changes to ensure we prevent similar issues in the future.
+They also aim to update the service status page within minutes of detecting an issue that affects the service.
+After the team has addressed an issue, they identify the root cause of the issue and track the necessary changes to prevent similar issues in the future.

-Azure DevOps live-site management processes are crafted to ensure a deep focus on service health and customer experience.
-Our processes minimize our time to detect, respond to, and mitigate impacting issues.
-Ownership for Live site is shared across all engineering disciplines, so there are continual improvements evolving out of direct experience.
+Azure DevOps live site management processes focus on your experience and the health of your service.
+These processes minimize the time to detect, respond to, and mitigate problems.
+All engineering disciplines are involved and responsible, so there are continual improvements evolving out of direct experience.
 This means that monitoring, diagnostics, resiliency, and quality assurance processes are improved over time.
-Live-site management in Azure DevOps is broken into three distinct tracks, shown as follows:

 The operations team also monitors the availability metrics for individual organizations.
 These metrics provide insights into specific conditions that might affect only some of our customers.
 Investigations into this data can often result in targeted improvements to address customer-specific issues.
-In some cases, we will even contact the customer directly to understand their experience and work with them to improve the service from their vantage point.
+In some cases, Microsoft might even contact you directly to understand your experience and work with you to improve the service.

-We understand that availability of our service is an integral part of your team's success.
-Because of this, we publish a service level agreement (SLA) and provide a financial guarantee to ensure we meet this agreement each month.
-For more specifics on our SLA and financial guarantees, please see SLA for Azure DevOps.
+Microsoft publishes a service-level agreement (SLA) and provides a financial guarantee to ensure that we meet this agreement each month.
+For more information, see SLA for Azure DevOps.

-Sometimes our partner teams or dependencies have incidents that affect Azure DevOps.
-All our partner teams follow similar approaches to identifying, resolving, and learning from these service outages.
+Sometimes partner teams or dependencies have incidents that affect Azure DevOps.
+All partner teams follow similar approaches to identifying, resolving, and learning from these service outages.

-Ensuring a secure service requires constant vigilance, from proper design and coding techniques, all the way through to the way we operate the service.
-Along those lines, we actively invest in the prevention of security holes and in breach detection.
-In the event of a breach, we use security response plans to minimize data leakage, loss or corruption.
-To learn more about how security and identity are managed, see About security and identity.
+Service security requires constant vigilance, from proper design and coding techniques to operational factors.
+Microsoft actively invests in the prevention of security holes and in breach detection.
+If there's a breach, Microsoft uses security response plans to minimize data leakage, loss, or corruption.
+For more information, see About security, authentication, and authorization.

 Secure by design

-Because the security landscape is continually changing, it is important for our team to keep current with the latest in best practices.
-We have annual training requirements for all engineers and operations personnel working on Azure DevOps.
-In addition, we sponsor informal "brownbag" meetings.
-These meetings are hosted by our own engineers.
-After they've solved an issue, they share what they've learned with the rest of the team.
+The Azure DevOps Services team has annual training requirements for all engineers and operations personnel, and sponsors informal "brown bag" meetings hosted by Microsoft engineers.
+After they've solved an issue raised in a brown bag meeting, they share what they've learned with the rest of the team.

 A cloud service is only as secure as the host platform.
-Azure DevOps uses Azure's Platform as a Service (PaaS) offering for much of our infrastructure.
+Azure DevOps uses PaaS for much of its infrastructure.
 PaaS automatically provides regular updates for known security vulnerabilities.
-When we host virtual machines in Azure using their Infrastructure as a Service (IaaS) offering, such as for our hosted build service, we regularly update those images to include the latest security patches available from Windows Update.
-The same update rigor applies for our on-premises machines, including those used for deployment, monitoring, and reporting.
+VMs hosted in Azure use infrastructure as a service (IaaS), such as for a hosted build service.
+Such images receive regular updates to include the latest security patches available from Windows Update.
+The same update rigor applies for on-premises machines, including those used for deployment, monitoring, and reporting.

-Our team conducts regular security-focused penetration testing of Azure DevOps.
-Using the same techniques and mechanisms as real malicious attackers, penetration testing tries to exploit the live production services and infrastructure of Azure DevOps.
-The goal is to identify real-world vulnerabilities, configurations errors or other security gaps in a controlled process.
+The Azure DevOps Services team conducts regular, security-focused penetration testing of Azure DevOps.
+Using the same techniques and mechanisms as malicious attackers, penetration testing tries to exploit the live production services and infrastructure of Azure DevOps.
+The goal is to identify real-world vulnerabilities, configurations, errors, or other security gaps in a controlled process.
 The team reviews the results to identify other areas of improvement and to increase the quality of the preventative systems and training.